-Member Cost to attend a training session is $550 per person, per session.
-Members with two or more participants receive a $100 discount.
+Member Cost to attend a training session is $600 per training for IFRM and for SFRM, per person.
+Members with two or more participants receive a discount.
 Non-member prices are available.
-After sucssessful completion of training, NFCA will prepare the License Agreement and invoice for the initial license fee of $500 per accreditation.
-Contractors becoming accredited in both SFRM and IFRM at the same time receive a $250 discount.
+After successful completion of training, NFCA will prepare the License Agreement and invoice for the initial license fee of $500 per accreditation or $750 for both.

 The annual CAP License Fee of $200 for one accreditation, or $250 for both SFRM and IFRM, is invoiced in May and due June 1st each year.

-The accredited contractor’s DRI must obtain ten (10) Continuing Educational Units (CEU's) a year, or a total of 30 CEU's over three years.
+The accredited contractor’s DRI must obtain ten (10) hours of continuing education a year, or a total of 30 hours of continuting education over three years.
 One hour equals one CEU.
-The education must be related to the industry, and a certificate of completion must be provided to the NFCA as verification that the contractor has fulfilled its annual training requirements.
+The education must be related to the industry, and a certificate of attendance or completion must be provided to the NFCA as verification that the contractor has fulfilled its annual training requirements.